Lokalise illustration for localization issues

 }

 Also note that you can send a notification using webhooks when exporting translation files.
-For this, simply navigate to the Download page, enable the ‘Export webhooks’ option and provide your webhook URL:
+For this, simply navigate to the Download page and click Add webhook under the Webhook triggers section:

 In this case, the notification will contain a path to the ZIP archive with your translations.

-3. Downloading translations with proper formats and structures
+3. Downloading translations with the proper formats and structures

 Translation file formats will vary widely depending on the technology you are using.
 For instance, Ruby on Rails uses the YAML format, and Angular apps require XLIFF files, whereas Android employs XML.
 We need an easy way to download translations in different formats for different platforms.
 Luckily, Lokalise provides a simple solution to this issue.